 REFINE is envisioned to be a world-class lab in areas of Reverse Engineering, Fabrication, Inspection and Non-destructive evaluation.
 REFINE houses state-of-the-art equipment such as X-ray Microscopes, Focus Ion Beams and Scanning Electron Microscopes, Optical and Digital Microscopes, Probe Station and Failure Analysis tools and Circuit Edit and Debugging tools.

 REFINE is open to collaborate with academia and industry to solve problems in areas of failure analysis, forensic analysis, hardware security, hardware hacking and reverse engineering of electrical components.

-For further information and other inquiries, please contact REFINE director, Professor Sina Shahbazmohamadi.
+For further information and other inquiries, please contact REFINE director, Assistant Professor Sina Shahbazmohamadi.

 REFINE at the Innovation Partnership Building

-REFINE will relocate from UConn’s main campus labs to the Innovation Partnership Building in March 2018.
+REFINE relocated from UConn’s main campus labs to the Innovation Partnership Building in March 2018.